 11. Would there be a central repository of WHOIS data from which access would be granted to authenticated users?

-The Framework does not contemplate a central repository.
+Summary of Framework Response: The Framework does not contemplate a central repository.
 It does recognize that some commenters have suggested a central repository, or at least a central portal.
 The document recognizes that these could raise security and legal implications.

-The ALAC believes that it is worthwhile to explore these options in the long run.
+Comment: The ALAC believes that it is worthwhile to explore these options in the long run.
 The ALAC notes that this would be consistent with the concept of “Thick WHOIS.”
 However, these options would require significant study, paradigm shifts, technical development, legal review, security efforts, etc. The advent of IDNs further complicates matters, with the different languages and scripts involved.
 Any efforts toward a central repository or portal should not delay the implementation of a unified access model.

 12. What technical method would be required to provide access to non-public WHOIS data?

-The Framework states that RDAP would be used.
+Summary of Framework Response: The Framework states that RDAP would be used.

-This is reasonable and appropriate – and long overdue.
+Comment: This is reasonable and appropriate – and long overdue.

 13. What technical method would be used to authenticate users?

-The Framework calls for “a system of credentials,” and notes that community models have also proposed a system of “credentials, tokens and/or certificates.”
+Summary of Framework Response: The Framework calls for “a system of credentials,” and notes that community models have also proposed a system of “credentials, tokens and/or certificates.”

-Again, this seems reasonable and appropriate.
-Of course, the devil is in the details, of which there are none.
+Comment: Again, this seems reasonable and appropriate.
+Again, the devil is in the details, of which there are none.
 As such, it is premature to judge whether this will work in practice.
 For example, it is unclear whether "credentials, tokens and/or certificates" would have limitations and controls to reduce the risk of unauthorized "transferred" access.

 Terms of Use for Accessing Non-Public WHOIS data